 Location: Albuquerque, New Mexico United States of America

-Courses offered: Various undergraduate and graduate programmes available which offers an interdisciplinary approach to photography including video, film, sound, performance and installation.
+Courses offered: Various undergraduate and graduate programs are available in this photography school which provides an interdisciplinary approach to photography, including video, film, sound, performance, and installation.

 Known for: Personal student growth through aesthetics and intellectual development.